-Electronic Speed Controllers are an essential component of modern quadcopters (and all multirotors) which offer high power, high frequency, high resolution 3-phase AC power to the motors in an extremely compact miniature package.
+Electronic Speed Controllers are an essential component of modern quadcopters (all multirotors), which offer high power, high frequency, high resolution 3-phase AC power to the motors in an extremely compact miniature package.

-The latest ESC innovation was on the DJI Inspire 1 which uses new sinusoidal drive ESC which replace the more square wave drive of traditional ESCs.
-The Inspire 1 goes further by using closed loop torque control and distinct functional redundancy which adds extra efficiency and reliability to the motors.
+A massive leap in ESC innovation came on the DJI Inspire 1, which uses new sinusoidal drive electronic speed controllers to replace the more square wave drive of traditional ESCs.
+The Inspire 1 goes further by using closed loop torque control and distinct functional redundancy, which adds extra efficiency and reliability to the motors.

 Tip: The ESC are inside the main frame of the drone and most drone owners won’t need to do anything with these.
-However, companies such as DJI, 3DR and Parrot develop drones which can be customized.
-What allows this drones to be customized is a Special Development Kit (SDK).
+However, companies such as DJI, Yuneec and Parrot develop drones which can be customized.
+If you want to customize a drone, then it possible if the manufacturer has Special Development Kit (SDK) for that model.
 With the SDK, then you could re-program the electronic speed controllers and many other drone components.

 I. Flight Controller